-I wanted to talk about a Chapter 7 bankruptcy (also known as a Liquidations).
-In another post I’ll share more about Chapter 13 bankruptcies (also known as a Reorganizations).
+I wanted to talk about a Chapter 7 bankruptcy (also known as Liquidations).
+In another post, I’ll share more about Chapter 13 bankruptcies (also known as Reorganizations).

 While Both bankruptcies are designed to financially rehabilitate the person (or get the person back on their feet), the way the two bankruptcies work are very different.
 These differences affect the rights of the debtors in different ways.

 Chapter 7 Bankruptcies